ayoe/hidesensitive/README.md

 ============

 As of version 0.1, we are now in open beta!
 Please help in any way you can.

+As of version 0.2, we are basically in a state to be released to a default repo.
+I want to see if I can get more features in this tweak first, though.
+Keep sounding off with ideas!

 Changelog
 ============